Leospars/Simple-Smart-Hub/README.md

 # Simple Smart Hub

-The goal of this project is to build an IoT platform that controls simple appliances that are typically controlled by the flip of a switch.
+The goal of this project is to build an IoT platform that controls simple appliances that are typically controlled by the flip of a switch using the website: __[Simple Smart Hub Client](https://simple-smart-hub-client.netlify.app/)__.

 The platform will require:

 1. An Espressif ESP32 development module.
 2. Two simple load/actuator components, eg. LEDs or a lamp and a fan.
 3. A RESTful API written using the FastAPI Python framework.

+4. A MongoDB database to store user setting and track enviroment changes.

 The platform should also allow users to interact with the IoT devices through the use of a webpage.